-- Protecting children from maltreatment - Preventing the impairment of children's health or development - Ensuring that children are growing up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all children to have the best outcomes.
+- Providing help and support to meet the needs of children as soon as problems emerge - Protecting children from maltreatment, whether that is within or outside the home, including online - Preventing impairment of children's mental and physical health or development - Ensuring that children are growing up in circumstances consistent with the provision of safe and effective care. - Promoting the upbringing of children with their birth parents, or otherwise family network through a kinship care arrangement, wherever possible and where this is in the best interests of the children. - Taking action to enable all children to have the best outcomes in line with outcomes set in the Children's Social Care National Framework.